techidaily/site-facebook/source/_posts/forget-not-your-fb-views-how-to-wipe-history.md

 ## Why You Should Delete Your Facebook Watch History

  You might be wondering why you should bother deleting your Facebook watch history.
 After all, it's just a record of what you watched, right?
 Well, not exactly.
 Your Facebook watch history reveals a lot about your interests, preferences, habits, and opinions.
-And this information is accessible at a glance to anyone who happens to[check your Facebook watch history](https://www.makeuseof.com/how-to-find-recently-watched-videos-facebook) on your device.
+And this information is accessible at a glance to anyone who happens to [check your Facebook watch history](https://www.makeuseof.com/how-to-find-recently-watched-videos-facebook) on your device.

  It's also possible that the Facebook algorithm will use your watch history to recommend other videos to you.
 If you have, for any reason, watched videos that don't align with your interests, you may want to remove them from your watch history to avoid similar recommendations.